KiiPlatform/KiiBlocks/README.md

 > Note: KiiBlocks depends on **KiiToolkit** which is included as a submodule.
 The code below will recursively clone the submodules included within the KiiBlocks project

     $ git clone --recursive https://github.com/KiiPlatform/KiiBlocks

+For a great tutorial about git submodules, check out [this page](http://git-scm.com/book/en/Git-Tools-Submodules)

 ## Video Tutorials